Candyman (character): Characterization

-Supernatural abilities and appearance
+Appearance and abilities

+In the films, the Candyman's physical appearance is often seen by the subject who summoned him and those who believe in him.
+He cannot be seen directly by individuals who don't believe in him, nor can he be captured by surveillance systems, but he may be seen in reflections by any affected subject.
+Daniel Robitaille's physical body appears to be rotting away with his chest cavity exposed (hidden by his trench coat) with bees swarming in the flesh.
+As Sherman Fields, his beaten face is rotten.
+When Anthony McCoy becomes a Candyman, his entire body goes through a fleshy transformation, developing a beehive-like appearance throughout his skin.

-The Candyman's physical appearance is often seen by the subject who summoned him and those who believe in him.
-His image cannot be captured by individuals who don't believe as well as not seen physically to the naked eye through surveillance systems but may be seen through reflections to the affected subject.
-He often uses the ability to possess an individual by hypnosis placing them in a trance with his dark poetic voice, making attempts at mind control on his subjects to surrender to him and become immortal.
-As with the 2021 film, the spirit of Candyman through Sherman Fields doesn't speak but rather makes painful eerie breathing sounds.
-In the film series, he can make his murders seem as if his subjects committed them themselves as his existence is played on by their mind.
-Candyman in supernatural form has the ability to levitate into the air.
-In Candyman (1992), the Candyman is seen by Helen Lyle floating horizontally as well as swiftly flying out of a window backwards.
-As with both standalone sequels he is seen by Annie Tarrant in Farewell to the Flesh rising from water into the air, landing on top of water.
+Across the films, Candyman often uses his voice to possess an individual by hypnosis, encouraging them to surrender to him and become immortal.
+In the 2021 film, the spirit of Candyman through Sherman Fields doesn't speak but rather makes painful, eerie breathing sounds.
+He can make it seem as if his subjects committed his murders themselves.

+Candyman also has the ability to swiftly disappear and instantly change positions around the subject.
+He also has the ability to levitate.
+In Candyman (1992), Helen Lyle sees him floating horizontally as well as swiftly flying backwards out of a window.
+He is seen by Annie Tarrant in Farewell to the Flesh rising from water into the air, landing on top of water.
 In Day of the Dead, he appears to Caroline McKeever levitating towards her with bees surrounding him.
-In Candyman (2021), he appears both in standing form and floating levitation with bees following him; it is also in this film that he is able to be a vessel within his main subject in the reflection.
-In the film series, Candyman has the ability to swiftly disappear and instantly change positions around the subject.
-Daniel Robitaille's physical body appears to be rotting away with his chest cavity exposed (hidden by his trench coat) with bees swarming in the flesh, as with Sherman Fields appearance is displayed by his rotten affected beaten face.
-Anthony McCoy becomes a Candyman with his entire body going through a fleshy transformation and accumulate a bee-hive like appearance throughout his skin.
+In Candyman (2021), bees follow him when he floats.